COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Related Work

-Vaswani et al., in~\shortcite{vaswani_attention_2017}, proposed a transformer architecture implementing an attention mechanism for neural machine translation.
-Transformers can process sequences without recurrent neural networks or convolutional layers.
-Since BERT~\cite{devlin-etal-2019-bert}, a deep bi-directional transformer model, outstandingly tackled eleven natural language processing tasks, fine-tuning a transformer-based language model has become the mainstream approach for most natural language processing tasks~\cite{ptm-survey}.
-Currently, the transformer-based structure has also been successfully explored for other domains and achieved competitive performance with classical convolutional neural network-based or recurrent neural network-based approaches, such as vision transformer (ViT) for vision processing tasks~\cite{vit}, sequential recommendation with bi-directional encoder representations from a transformer (BERT4Rec) for recommendation system ~\cite{Sun2019BERT4RecSR}, speech-transformer for speech recognition~\cite{dong2018speech}, and etc.
+\paragraph{Transformer-based language models.} Vaswani~\etal~\shortcite{vaswani_attention_2017} first proposed the Transformer architecture, based solely on an attention mechanism, for neural machine translation (NMT).
+Since Bidirectional Encoder Representation from Transformer (BERT)~\cite{devlin-etal-2019-bert} outstandingly tackled eleven NLP tasks, fine-tuning a transformer-based language model has become the mainstream approach for most NLP tasks.
+The transformer-based structure has been explored for other domains as well and achieved competitive performance with classical convolutional neural network- (CNN-) or recurrent neural network- (RNN-) based models, such as Vision Transformer (ViT) for computer vision (CV)~\cite{vit}, Bidirectional Encoder Representations from Transformers for Sequential Recommendation (BERT4Rec) for recommendation system~\cite{Sun2019BERT4RecSR}, and Speech-Transformer for automatic speech recognition (ASR)~\cite{dong2018speech}.

-The self-attention mechanism, an operation for cross-passage encoding derived from ~\cite{cheng2016long}, is a crucial module in the transformer-based architecture.
-Specifically, it relates all the elements in a sequence to capture long-range dependencies for each element ~\cite{nmt2014}.
-Nonetheless, there are two main drawbacks of the long-range encoding of the self-attention mechanism: the computation is expensive, especially for long sequences, and the local information within the surrounding context is diluted during cross-passage encoding.
+The self-attention mechanism, an operation for cross-passage encoding derived from ~\cite{cheng2016long}, is the crucial module in a transformer-based architecture.
+It relates all the elements in a sequence to capture long-range dependencies~\cite{nmt2014}.
+Nonetheless, there are two drawbacks of long-range encoding: the computation is expensive, especially for long sequences, and the cross-passage encoding might dilute the local information within the surrounding context.
+To address these issues, recent works from different domains proposed to exploit an adaptive span~\cite{local_for_long_text,yang-etal-2018-modeling,sukhbaatar-etal-2019-adaptive}, or augment local encoding, e.g., ~\cite{wu2019pay,zhang2020dynamic,jiang2020convbert} for NLP,~\cite{swin,volo} for CV, and~\cite{gulati20_interspeech} for ASR.